 Now, all I have to do is the cooking part, which is easy.
-Since I love to cook, and don't really like the cutting, if I cut everything up in advance, I enjoy cooking much more.
+Since I love to cook and don't really like cutting, I enjoy cooking much more if I cut everything up in advance.

-If you plan your main meals ahead, not only do you save money shopping, but you also can do all the chopping at once.
-This week, for example, I panned to make recipes that included yellow and green zucchini, onions, and garlic, so I chopped once.
+If you plan your main meals, not only do you save money shopping, but you also can do all the chopping at once.
+This week, for example, I panned for making recipes that included yellow and green zucchini, onions, and garlic, so I chopped once.